rogpeppe/godeps/README.md

 currently available, godeps will attempt to fetch it, unless the -F flag is provided.

-	  -F=false: when updating, do not try to fetch deps if the update fails -N=false: when updating, only update if the dependency is newer -P=1: max number of concurrent updates
+	-F	when updating, do not try to fetch deps if the update fails -N	when updating, only update if the dependency is newer -P int
+		max number of concurrent updates (default 1) -force-clean
+		force cleaning of modified-but-not-committed repositories.
+Do not use this flag unless you really need to!
-	  -f=true: (deprecated, superceded by -F) when updating, try to fetch deps if the update fails -n=false: print but do not execute update commands -t=false: include testing dependencies
+	-n	print but do not execute update commands
+	-t	include testing dependencies
+	-u string
-	  -u="": update dependencies
+		update dependencies
-	  -x=false: show executed commands
+	-x	show executed commands